S81D/ANNIE_standalone/README.md

 ## Subdirectories

 1. **pyANNIEEventDisplay**
-               -Python Event Display for the visualizing events within the ANNIE detector.
+     - Python Event Display for the visualizing events within the ANNIE detector.
 Currently a standalone from ToolAnalysis.